 How do you get an Internship?

-Well it is everything but easy.
+Well, it is everything but easy.
 Internships can be extremely competitive and sought after.
 Different companies have different selection processes but it often goes along the lines of an initial online screening of your profile and CV, followed by an interview (online or face-to-face), if this is successful you may be invited to a final round of interviews/assessment centre.
-Sure the process may vary but this is what I have come across when I was applying for internship during my studies.
-Some good resources to browse if you are looking to find internships are Prospects , Indeed and Glassdoor
+Sure the process may vary but this is what I have come across when I was applying for an internship during my studies.
+Some good resources to browse if you are looking to find internships are Prospects, Indeed and Glassdoor

 Congratulations!
 You got an internship.
 Now make sure you do some more research about the company you will be joining and your job description as an intern.
 If you need to brush up on some specific topics or things you learnt at University make sure to do so; you want to be your best self for your internship.

-As an intern you will have access to experienced people within the company that will be working alongside you.
-My advice is: be a sponge, yup you hear me right, a sponge.
+As an intern, you will have access to experienced people within the company that will be working alongside you.
+My advice is: be a sponge, yup you heard me right, a sponge.
 You need to soak up as much information as possible, trying to learn from those around you and asking question after question after question.
-As an intern you are basically in an interview throughout the whole programme.
+As an intern, you are basically in an interview throughout the whole programme.
 You will be constantly monitored and reviewed to evaluate whether you are worthy of a full-time offer.
 So make sure you are prepared and you do your best.

 Enjoyed the read?
 Check out Sophie’s article on interviewing, you will need it if you want to get that internship!

 Check out the MyNeedToLive for more great content